vetlewi/elog/mkdocs/docs/wishlist.md

 Implement groups of users| 8
 Password expiration| 2
 Account expiration|1
-Make attributes which whould be displayd selectable in \"Find\" page|1 Convert elog text files into XML files and comma separated files with elconv|1 Implement multi-line attributes|8
+Make attributes which whould be displayed selectable in "Find" page|1 Convert elog text files into XML files and comma separated files with elconv|1 Implement multi-line attributes|8
-Derive attribute options from list of entries of another logbook|1 Specify date format explicitly for substitutions, like $entry date{%Y}|2 Change attributes of whole thread, like mark a thread "open" or "closed"|4 Automatic unlocking of entries after a specific time period|1 Implement PAM authentification under Linux (Which includes LDAP & AFS & Kerberos & ...)|13 Implement attributes which are math results from others, like *att3=att1+att2*|3 Show sums of numeric attributes|2
+Derive attribute options from list of entries of another logbook|1 Specify date format explicitly for substitutions, like $entry date{%Y}|2 Change attributes of whole thread, like mark a thread "open" or "closed"|4 Automatic unlocking of entries after a specific time period|1 Implement attributes which are math results from others, like *att3=att1+att2*|3 Show sums of numeric attributes|2
 Let each user choose its language separately|1 Implement multiple selection boxes|1
-Boolean operators for queries, like "attrib1=a AND not attrib2=b"|1 Implement "sybolik-link" logbooks such that a (virtual) logbook can "point" to a "real" logbook.<br>This is useful to have people always submit to the same logbook, when the real logbook<br>changes from time to time.|1
 Select individual columns for display and printing|2 "Incremental" options.
 Have fixed set of global options, and in each<br>logbook add or remove some of those with<br>**+Options = ...** or **-Options = ...**|1
 "Include" statement for config file.|2